gdm413229/swwmgz_m/README.md

 A ludicrously overkill weapon, courtesy of the always-overkill Blackmann Arms.
 Sporting 5 groups of 5 barrels, for a grand total of 25.
 Everything in front of you is pretty much dead.
-Can only use shotshell and slugs.
+Can use all the same ammo types as the spreadgun.

 Primary fire shoots one barrel at a time.